Open Dialogue – Trainers’ Training Programme

-All the candidates that pass the criteria for training will be interviewed individually during the first two weeks of April 2018.
-The information of acceptance will be sent to the participants before 1st of May 2018.
+All the candidates that pass the criteria for training will be interviewed individually before the first week of April 2020.
+The information of acceptance will be sent to the participants before 26th of April 2020.

 The members of the board of the psychotherapy training in the Psychotherapy Research and Training centre at the University of Jyväskylä will act as the ethical board.